zzoeliu/leetcode_java/Details_Daily_Update.md

     traverse the roman, if the former is smaller, we need to add , othereise, we need to add this number and substract 2 times the former one.

+    LevelTraverse could use 2 queues to record current level nodes and values as well as the next level

   4.Coding&debugging issues
        switch()
        {